-The inner and outer membranes surround mitochondria, and the former possesses invaginations, called cristae, which house respiratory complexes.
-These infoldings increase the surface area of the inner membrane and effectively increase the respiratory capability of mitochondria.
-Localized nearby are many of the enzymes and intermediates of the TCA Cycle and β-oxidation, which occur in the matrix of the mitochondria.
-Other pathways, for example, glycolysis, occur in the cytosol, and NADH produced there must be transported to the matrix in the form of reducing equivalents to participate in electron transport and ATP synthesis via oxidative phosphorylation.
+The inner and outer membranes surround the mitochondria.
+The inner membrane has invaginations, called cristae, which house respiratory complexes.
+These invaginations increase the inner membrane’s surface area and effectively increase the mitochondria’s respiratory capability.
+Many of the enzymes and intermediates of the tricarboxylic acid (TCA) cycle and β-oxidation, which occur in the mitochondria matrix, are localized nearby.
+Other pathways, such as glycolysis, occur in the cytosol, and the nicotinamide adenine dinucleotide (NAD) + hydrogen (H) (NADH) produced there must be transported to the matrix in the form of reducing equivalents to participate in electron transport and adenosine triphosphate (ATP) synthesis via oxidative phosphorylation.

 The mitochondrial outer membrane contains porins that permit diffusion of ions and metabolites, but the inner membrane is only freely impermeable to O2, CO2, and H2O.
-Passage of metabolites, such as ATP, ADP, Ca2+, and phosphate is a process mediated by transport proteins; which permit the generation of ion gradients.
+The passage of metabolites, such as ATP, adenosine diphosphate (ADP), Ca2+, and phosphate, is a process mediated by transport proteins, which permit the generation of ion gradients.
 However, specific transporters carry pyruvate, fatty acids, and amino acids or their α-keto derivatives into the matrix for access to the machinery of the citric acid cycle.
-ADP and Pi are specifically transported into the matrix as newly synthesized ATP is transported out.
+ADP and Pi are transported explicitly into the matrix as the newly synthesized ATP is transported out.

-The inner membrane space (IM space) separates the inner membrane from the matrix and possesses a high concentration of protons.
-The passage of electrons through the chain provides the energy required to translocate protons against their concentration gradient; later as we discuss oxidative phosphorylation, the logic of this will become clear.
+The inner membrane space (IM space) separates the inner membrane from the matrix and has a high concentration of protons.
+The passage of electrons through the chain provides the energy required to translocate protons against their concentration gradient.

-The inner mitochondrial membrane is mostly impermeable to molecules and ions such as (H+), with an exception of rare species that pass this membrane by means of specialized carriers.
+The inner mitochondrial membrane is mostly impermeable to molecules and ions, such as (H+), except for rare species that pass this membrane using specialized carriers.

-The semipermeable inner mitochondrial membrane separates the intermediates and enzymes of metabolic pathways of those in the cytosol from those occurring in the mitochondrial matrix.
-The inner mitochondrial membrane plays host to cofactors that were reduced throughout catabolic pathways occurring in different cellular compartments.
+The semipermeable inner mitochondrial membrane separates the intermediates and enzymes of the metabolic pathways of those in the cytosol from those occurring in the mitochondrial matrix.
+The inner mitochondrial membrane hosts cofactors that were reduced throughout catabolic pathways occurring in different cellular compartments.
 The inner membrane bears the compartment of the respiratory chain and the ATP synthase.
 Here, the conveying of electrons through three respiratory complexes is coupled to the outward pumping of protons into the intermembrane space.

 Oxidative Phosphorylation- Two Thought Questions